The pageload explained

 Your charging time is more than three seconds?

-Then the chance is high that the bounce rate on your site is over 50 – improving the loading time is your biggest lever to improve the user experience and conversion rate.
+If so, there’s a good chance your site’s bounce rate is above 50% – improving load time is your biggest lever for improving user experience and conversion rates.

 We recommend a maximum charging time of 0.5 seconds.